justin-chizer/terraform-aks/README.md

 curl -sL https://aka.ms/InstallAzureCLIDeb | sudo bash
 ```

+## Create an Azure Storage Contianer

+Our storage account will store the Terraform state file for our deployment.

+The [Create a Container](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal#create-a-container) tutorial will show you how to do this.
+Capture the values and place them in `./terraform/backend.tf`

 ## GitHub Actions

 build.yml currently goes through a terraform fmt, init, validate, plan, and apply.